Academic journal – A peer-reviewed publication in which research relating to a particular academic discipline is

 Full-text – A complete electronic copy of a resource, as opposed to a partial copy such as a chapter, usually an article viewed on an electronic device.

 Hansards – The official record of debates in the British, Canadian, Australian, New Zealand, or South African parliament.

 Higher Degree Research (HDR)– A Higher Degree Research is a postgraduate university degree involving a unique supervised research project.
 These degrees are either a Masters by Research or Philosophy, or a Doctoral degree (either Professional Doctorate or a PhD).

 History Archive Portal (HAP) – The digital portal for The History Archive Portal (HAP) is an online gateway to primary sources from around the world.
 It provides students, teachers and researchers with guided access to digitised primary sources — including historical documents, photographs, newspaper articles, artworks and material culture — from many places and historical periods.

-Hold – A hold is an online request to have a book, movie, or other material reserved for you if it currently on loan or held in off-site storage.
+Hold – A hold is an online request to have a book, movie, or other item reserved for you if it currently on loan or held in off-site storage.

 Inter-Library Loan – A service where a patron of one library can borrow books, DVDs, music, etc. and/or receive photocopies of documents that are owned by another library.